 Explore the trends on college campus and how Israel fits into broader conversations.
 Participate in activities, learn the importance of building allies and coalitions to impact change, and gain dialogue skills while practicing active listening.
-Graduate with the knowledge, experience, and confidence to engage with and advocate for Israel in a meaningful way on college campus and beyond.

 Are you a future leader?